 “Everything about the experience was about helping me to see my play in a new way, to understand what was at work in my play, and bring that to life.” – Tira Palmquist, 2014 Play Lab resident playwright

-The Play Lab is a UMass Department of Theater mainstage production, running from March 23 – April 4, 2015.
-Two playwrights will be chosen for concurrent 10-day residencies during this period.
-These residencies are structured around a series of public staged readings directed and dramaturged by UMass graduate students and performed by undergraduate actors.
-The 10-day workshop term allows time for exploration in rehearsal and the generation of new material.
+The Play Lab is a UMass Department of Theater mainstage production, running from March 20 – April 2, 2016.
+One playwright will be chosen for a two week residency during this period.
+These residencies are structured around a series of public staged readings directed and dramaturged by UMass Amherst graduate students and performed by undergraduate actors.
+The two week workshop term allows time for exploration in rehearsal and the generation of new material.

-WHAT IS THE UMASS NEW PLAY LAB’S MISSION?
+WHAT IS THE UMASS AMHERST NEW PLAY LAB’S MISSION?

-Our mission is to develop two exceptional new plays: one from our current visiting artist Kim Euell, and the other selected through this call.
+Our mission this year is to develop two exceptional new plays: one from our current visiting artist Kim Euell, and the other selected through this call.
 The Play Lab is process oriented, focusing on an experience that is educational, exploratory, and collaborative.
 The workshops will have minimal technical/design support, but the emphasis will be on presenting and responding to the text.
 The UMass Amherst Department of Theater's commitment to new play development is internationally recognized, from our groundbreaking work with New WORLD Theater to our recent collaborations with artists like MJ Kaufman, Michael Yates Crowley, Will Power, Marcus Gardley, and Constance Congdon.
-We approach new play development with rigor, focus, and sensitivity—and we're seeking playwrights who are as passionate about this process as we are.
+We approach new play development with rigor and sensitivity and we're seeking playwrights who are as passionate about this process as we are.

-DOES THE UMASS NEW PLAY LAB PROVIDE FINANCIAL SUPPORT?
+WHAT SUPPORT DOES THE UMASS AMHERST NEW PLAY LAB PROVIDE?

-Yes.
 We offer a $750 honorarium per playwright.
 Accommodations will be provided.
-Playwrights are responsible for booking their own travel arrangements, and will be reimbursed for a portion of the cost.
+Playwrights are responsible for booking their travel arrangements, and will be reimbursed for a portion of the cost.
 The playwright may be asked to give a playwriting workshop to students for an additional honorarium.